-Key facts relating to the L edbury Area Neighbourhood Plan Name of Responsible Authority Ledbury Town Council Title of Plan Ledbury Neighbourhood Development Plan Subject Neighbourhood Plan Purpose The Ledbury Neighbourhood Development Plan is being prepared as a Neighbourhood Development Plan under the Neighbourhood Planning (General) Regulations 2012.
-The plan will be in conformity with the Herefordshire Core Strategy (HCS) and the NPPF Timescale 2017-2031 Area covered by the plan Ledbury Parish Summary of content Ledbury NDP will set out a vision, objectives and range of policies for guiding the future of Ledbury to 2030.
-Plan contact point Karen Mitchell, Ledbury Town Council
+Rey lacts relating to the L edbury Area Neighbourhood Development Flan Name of Responsible Authority Ledbury Town Council Title of Plan Ledbury Neighbourhood Development Plan Subject Neighbourhood Plan Purpose The Ledbury NDP is being prepared as a Neighbourhood Development Plan under the Neighbourhood Planning (General) Regulations 2012.
+The plan will be in conformity with the Herefordshire Core Strategy (HCS) and the National Planning Policy Framework (NPPF).
+Timescale 2018-2031 Area covered by the plan Ledbury Parish Summary of content Ledbury NDP will set out a vision, objectives and range of policies for guiding the future of Ledbury to 2031.
+Plan contact point Karen Mitchell, Clerk to the Council, Ledbury Town Council